jillesvangurp/jsonj/README.md

 JsonJ implements several things that ensure it uses much less memory than might otherwise be the case:

+- it has several `JsonObject` implementations that have different memory and performance characteristics.
+You can control the behavior from the parser settings and mostly you don't need to worry about which is used.
+- `JsonObject`.
+This is the default implementation.
+It uses a custom `Map` implementation with two arrays for the keys and values.
+This ensures insertion order is reflected when iterating and performs well for small objects.
-- it uses my EfficientString library for object keys.
-This means instances are reused and stored as UTF8.
-Assuming you have millions of objects that use a handful of keys like 'id', 'name', etc., You only store those byte arrays once.
+- SimpleIntMapJsonObject uses my EfficientString library for object keys.
+This means key instances are reused and stored as UTF8.
+Assuming you have millions of objects that use a handful of keys like 'id', 'name', etc., You only store those byte arrays once and the objects refer these by an integer id.
+Don't use this implementation if you expect millions of different keys because you may run out of memory.
+- `MapBasedJsonObject`.
+Because neither `JsonObject` nor `SimpleIntMapJsonObject` scale to large numbers of keys, the parser switches to this implementation automatically when the number of keys exceeds the configurable threshold (default is 100).
+This implementation uses a simple LinkedHashMap instead.
+This uses way more memory but scales to much larger amounts of keys than either of the other implementations.
-- it uses UTF8 byte arrays for storing String primitives.
+- Both `SimpleIntMapJsonObject` and `JsonObject` use UTF8 byte arrays for storing String primitive values.
 This is more efficient than Java's own String class, which uses utf-16.
-- it uses a custom Map implementation that uses two ArrayLists.
-This uses a lot less memory than e.g. a LinkedHashMap.
-The downside is that key lookup is slower for objects with large amounts of keys.
-For small amounts it is actually somewhat faster.
-Generally, Json objects only have a handful of keys thus this is mostly a fair tradeoff that saves a lot of memory. **For larger numbers of keys**, you can use `MapBasedJsonObject`.
-The parser automatically uses that for larger objects with > 100 keys.
-Both implementations have the same API otherwise and there is no difference in using them.
-LinkedHashMap does of course use a lot more memory but it stays usable well into the millions of keys.

 ## Odd features you probably don't care about